emil7051/aus-tco/refactoring/refactoring_phase5.md

 ## Acceptance Criteria

-- [ ] Migration guide is created and distributed
+- [x] Migration guide is created and distributed
-- [ ] Developer guide is updated with new conventions
+- [x] Developer guide is updated with new conventions
-- [ ] README.md reflects the new field naming
+- [x] README.md reflects the new field naming
-- [ ] Automated config checker script is implemented
+- [x] Automated config checker script is implemented
-- [ ] Field reference checker script is implemented
+- [x] Field reference checker script is implemented
-- [ ] Deprecation warnings are in place
-- [ ] Plan for removing deprecated code is established
+- [x] All old field names have been completely removed from the codebase
+- [x] All compatibility aliases and backward compatibility properties have been removed
+- [x] The codebase exclusively uses the new standardized field names
+- [x] All documentation references the new field names